Toreben/Portfolio/README.md

  - source folder
  - library folders if needed

-Graphical projects **fdf** and  **fractol** are using the Minilibx graphical library (aka MLX), developed by Ol for 42 schools.
+Graphical projects **fdf** and **fractol** are using the Minilibx graphical librafry (aka MLX), developed by Ol for 42 schools.
 MLX exists under two versions : a MacOs only, using AppKit and OpenGL frameworks, and an other one for Linux, using X11 library.
 Both projects have both sources, making them runnable on both OS (but work best on MacOs).
 MLX for Linux is broken, so you might need to work the command twice to compile the project.

 I added easter eggs in the graphical projects, but they only work under MacOs, because of the use of the *afplay* command, only available on MacOs.

 ## Projects
-In order to compile the projects, simply run the _make_ command at the  root of each of them.
+In order to compile the projects, simply run the ```make``` command at the root of each of them.

 ### 00 libft
 The *libft* project consists of reproducing some of the Standard C library.
 I added some function later.

 ### 01 fillit
 The *fillit* project consists of filling the smallest square possible with tetriminos described in a file given in parameter of the program.
-Every tetrimonos are define by four sharps (*#*), and are included in a square of 4x4 characters.
-All the remaining characters must be dots (.).
+Every tetrimonos are define by four sharps (```#```), and are included in a square of 4x4 characters.
+All the remaining characters must be dots (```.```).
 To run the program, use ```./fillit file```

 ### 02 fdf